pritkathrotiya/TheNews45-Blogger-APK/README.md

 In this release, we do designing of app and some fix java code.

-This APK for public any one use this app without any copyright issue.
+This APK for public anyone use this app without any copyright issue.

 Download code and some change in this file app/src/main/java/com/pritkathrotiya/thenews45/BloggerAccessAPI.java

 public static final String key = "Your blog key";

 public static final String url = "Your Blog Url";

 And all set!!!